richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- projection of known P3D into unknown views & making matches in queue

+- dropping known matches due to P3D changes, P2D changes,

+- dropping pending matches to allow for P3D re-projection to possibly better points

+---- does merging a single match at a time cause any conflict / duplicated points in same views ?
+---- current logic just chooses more-matched set

+R3DBA.js:3407 (5) [0, 0, 4338, 24, 0]

+- allow closer neighbors : ~ 2 pixels
+	- merge at larger distances: ~ 4 pixels

+- revisit lense distortion using known method
+	- does refinement need to also adjust K values ?
+=> 1/1000 % error not tolerated for linear
+=> 1/100 % error not tolerated for nonlinear
+-> is accuracy the problem?

-- keep a queue of matches ordered on rank
-- on init, add matches to queue
+x keep a queue of matches ordered on rank x on init, add matches to queue
 - each 'iteration' is a series of:
 	- pop M matches off queue, and attempt to add
 		- insert match